-- 8.1 To be awarded the BSc degree in Biomedical Sciences and the Bachelor of Medicine, a student must have: - a. been registered on the programmes for a minimum period of five academic years; - b. completed all requirements within a maximum period of six years (subject to 4.3); - c. passed all English Language modules; - d. achieved credit for all technical modules, up to two of which may be compensated. - e. passed all compulsory modules for the BSc Biomedical Sciences (with the exception of 8.1d); - f. passed all compulsory modules for the Bachelor of Medicine; - g. passed all Chinese compulsory modules. - 8.2 The Honours board may recommend the award of the degree with compensated failures in up to two technical modules, where: - a. the overall mark for each failed module is between 30 -39% on the UK scale - b. the honours weighted average mark is at least 40% on the UK scale; - c. the Year 3 Project module mark is at least 40% on the UK scale; - 8.3 A student who withdraws (or quits) the program after one year of study may be issued a Yi Ye Zhengshu by NCU, but this will not entitle them to a degree from either university. - 8.4 A student who is awarded a Jie Ye Zhengshu by NCU may take or retake the modules or resit the examinations within the maximum period of six years from the original start date.
-If the student then meets the requirements in 8.1 he/she will be awarded a degree from both NCU and QMUL. - 8.5 The transcript provided by NCU will show all the Bachelor of Medicine modules with marks on the NCU scale. - 8.6 The transcript provided by QMUL will show BSc Biomedical Sciences modules with marks on the QMUL UK scale plus an overall BSc Honours classification; it will also show that the student has passed the NCU requirements for the Bachelor of Medicine. - 8.7 The BSc Honours weighted average shall be calculated (to one decimal place) as a weighted sum with: - a.
-0.1 \ average % mark for Year 1 modules - b.
-0.3 \ average % mark for Year 2 modules - c.
-0.6 \ average % mark for Year 3 modules
+- [f] passed all Chinese compulsory modules. - 8.2.
+The Honours board may recommend the award of the degree with compensated failures in up to two technical and / or English modules, where: - [a] the overall mark for each failed module is between 30 -39% on the UK scale; - [b] the honours weighted average mark is at least 40% on the UK scale; - [c] the Year 3 Project module mark is at least 40% on the UK scale; - 8.3.
+A student who withdraws (or quits) the program after one year of study may be issued a Yi Ye Zhengshu by NCU, but this will not entitle them to a degree from either university. - 8.4.
+A student who is awarded a Jie Ye Zhengshu by NCU may take or retake the modules or resit the examinations within the maximum period of six years from the original start date.
+If the student then meets the requirements in 8.1 he/she will be awarded a degree from both NCU and QMUL. - 8.5.
+The transcript provided by NCU will show all the Bachelor of Medicine modules with marks on the NCU scale. - 8.6.
+The transcript provided by QMUL will show BSc Biomedical Sciences modules with marks on the QMUL UK scale plus an overall BSc Honours classification; it will also show that the student has passed the NCU requirements for the Bachelor of Medicine. - 8.7.
+The BSc Honours weighted average shall be calculated (to one decimal place) as a weighted sum with: - [a] 0.1 average % mark for Year 1 modules - [b] 0.3 average % mark for Year 2 modules - [c] 0.6 average % mark for Year 3 modules - 8.8.
+The BSc Honours shall be awarded based on the BSc Honours weighted average as follows: - [a] 1st Class >= 70.0% - [b] Upper second class: 60.0 69.9% - [c] Lower second class : 50.0 59.9% - [d] Third class: 40.0 49.9% - 8.9.
+A student who is in academic debt to either institution shall not be entitled to receive examination results, to progress from one year to the next, or to receive any award. - 8.10.
+The QMUL provisions for Aegrotat degrees shall not apply. - 8.11.
+Request for a review of a module result or for a degree classification: - [a] Students may request a review of an examination board decision (for an individual module or for the overall classification) within 10 working days of the results being released to students, using an NCU JP standard form. - [b] A request for review shall only be on the grounds of procedural error; there can be no review of academic judgement.

-- 8.8 The BSc Honours shall be awarded based on the BSc Honours weighted average as follows: - a.
-1st Class >= 70.0% - b.
-Upper second class : 60.0 69.9% - c.
-Lower second class : 50.0 59.9% - d.
-Third class : 40.0 49.9% - 8.9 A student who is in academic debt to either institution shall not be entitled to receive examination results, to progress from one year to the next, or to receive any award. - 8.10 The QMUL provisions for Aegrotat degrees shall not apply. - 8.11 Request for a review of a module result or for a degree classification: - a.
-Students may request a review of an examination board decision (for an individual module or for the overall classification) within 10 working days of the results being released to students, using an NCU JP standard form. - b.
-A request for review shall only be on the grounds of procedural error; there can be no review of academic judgement. - c.
-The form must be completed in English for modules taught by QMUL and in Chinese for modules taught by NCU.
-The form will be dealt with by the university teaching the module using its normal procedures. - d.
-For reviews of the overall classification the form must be completed in English and Chinese and will be considered jointly by the two universities. - e.
-A decision on the review will normally be communicated to the student and the other university within 14 days of the request being received.
-This may exceptionally be extended where QMUL teaching staff are in Nanchang and the relevant examination material is in London. - f.
-If marks have to be changed as a result of the review they will be reported through Chair's action to the two universities so the records can be updated.
+- [c] The form must be completed in English for modules taught by QMUL and in Chinese for modules taught by NCU.
+The form will be dealt with by the university teaching the module using its normal procedures. - [d] For reviews of the overall classification the form must be completed in English and Chinese and will be considered jointly by the two universities. - [e] A decision on the review will normally be communicated to the student and the other university within 14 days of the request being received.
+This may exceptionally be extended where QMUL teaching staff are in Nanchang and the relevant examination material is in London. - [f] If marks have to be changed as a result of the review they will be reported through Chair's action to the two universities so the records can be updated.